Rabbit Advocacy Animal Matters

 Protect Your Rabbit From Heatstroke

 Rabbits do not tolerate hot weather well, so providing protection against heatstroke is a must.
-Rabbits can overheat at temperatures of 26 degrees Celsius and 80 to 82 degrees Fahrenheit, and can die.
+Rabbits can overheat at temperatures of 26 degrees Celsius and around 80 degrees Fahrenheit.
+They will need your immediate attention.

 Normal body temperature is 38.5 to 40 C and 101.3 to 104 F.